eggsactly/automated-oven/README.txt

-app/ contains an AJAX webpage a smartphone shall run to control the oven. firmware/ contains code that runs on the Arduino Ethernet. models/ contains OpenSCAD models of the physical oven mounts that are rendered to .stl files and 3D printed. server-code/ contains code that runs on a server that coordinates communication between the smartphone and the Arduino.
+app/ contains an AJAX webpage a smartphone shall run to control the oven. firmware/ contains code that runs on the Arduino Ethernet. models/ contains OpenSCAD models of the physical oven mounts that are rendered to .stl files and 3D printed. schematics/ contains a diagram of the power supply circuitry and servos and how they connect to the Arduino. server-code/ contains code that runs on a server that coordinates communication between the smartphone and the Arduino.